CDAN: Convolutional dense attention-guided network for low-light image enhancement: Related works

 \subsection{Traditional methods}

 \textbf{Gray-level transformation methods.} Gray-level transformation techniques, such as logarithmic transformation and gamma correction, are fundamental tools in image processing used to adjust brightness and contrast.
-The logarithmic transformation expands the dynamic range of low-contrast images by applying the logarithm function to pixel intensities.
-Gamma correction, on the other hand, utilizes a power-law function to adjust intensity values non-linearly.
-These techniques have found extensive applications in medical imaging \cite{Zhao2016, Chaudhury2015, Wang2022}, underwater photography \cite{Voronin2018, Mishra2023}, High Dynamic Range (HDR) imaging \cite{Mantiuk2005}, and color correction \cite{GUPTA20161671, VELUCHAMY2019}.
-Although effective for image enhancement, especially in low-light conditions, gray-level transformations are often employed in combination with complementary techniques, such as histogram equalization and Retinex-based methods, to improve the quality further and achieve more sophisticated and robust results \cite{Huang2013, Xia2019, VELUCHAMY2019}.
+These techniques have found extensive applications in medical imaging \cite{Chaudhury2015, Zhao2016}, underwater photography \cite{Voronin2018, Mishra2023}, and color correction \cite{VELUCHAMY2019}.
+Although effective for image enhancement, especially in low-light conditions, gray-level transformations are often employed in combination with complementary techniques, such as histogram equalization and Retinex-based methods, to improve the quality further and achieve more sophisticated and robust results \cite{Xia2019, VELUCHAMY2019}.